capply/signal-form/README.md

 With Signals, powered by the fantastic [@preact/signal-react][] implementation, we can have our cake and eat it too!
 Blazing fast forms with surgical precision rerenders, combined with all state being easily accessible and all form fields being controlled.
 This finally allows us to build forms that are both fast in terms of render performance and so powerful that we can react to any change in the form.

-signal-form integrates conveniently with ReactRouter and Remix applications but can also be used on its own in any React application.
+SignalForm works great with Remix applications but can also be used on its own in any React application.

 ## Installation